jpsluka/PythonScriptingManual/docs/adding_plots_to_the_simulation.rst

 .. code-block:: python

-    self.pW.addDataPoint("AverageVol",mcs,averVol) # name of the data series, x, y self.pW.addDataPoint("Cell1Vol",mcs,cell1.volume) # name of the data series, x, y
+    self.pW.addDataPoint("AverageVol", mcs, averVol) # name of the data series, x, y self.pW.addDataPoint("Cell1Vol", mcs, cell1.volume) # name of the data series, x, y self.pW.addDataPoint("Cell1Surf", mcs, cell1.surface)  # name of the data series, x, y

-Notice that we are using data series identifiers (``AverageVol`` and ``Cell1Vol``) to add new data.
+Notice that we are using data series identifiers (``AverageVol``, ``Cell1Vol`` and ``Cell1Surf``) to add new data.
 The second argument in the above function calls is current Monte Carlo Step (mcs) whereas the third is actual quantity that we want to plot on Y axis.
-We are done at this point

 **Important:** Previous versions of CC3D required users to explicitly update plots by calling self.pW.showAllPlots() . ***This is no longer